TOEIC – TEST OF ENGLISH FOR INTERNATIONAL COMMUNICATION

 Further study is the answer.

 Once you booked your test, you need to keep studying English and exam skills.
 GlobalExam can help with that.
 We provide exam practice for a range of language exams, including TOEIC.
 Our programme has areas to develop exam skills, take timed exams, language activities, and you can track your own progress.
-You can check our tips for your training, along with vocabulary and grammar study sheets.
+You can check our tips for your training, along with English vocabulary word list and grammar study sheets.
 This is a great tool as the exam grows closer.